kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 +   status: "True"
     type: UpToDate
 ```

-On the next KCP reconciliation, it detects that this machine doesn't differ anymore from the desired state, picking the next and repeating the same process.

 This process is repeated a third time with the last KCP machine, finally marking the KCP object as up to date.